-- Make sure that all trays are unloaded and take out your slides. - Close the software. - If no other user booked the system after you for that day, switch off the whole system according to the "Shut down" guide .
-Otherwise just log off. - Transfer your data via the "Data Mover" available on Citrix.
-See separate Dozuki guide.
-The data transfer can be initiated at any computer. - To visualize alidescanner datasets without prior file conversion to .tif, the software Zen blue, the open source tool QuPath or Imaris can be used.
+- Make sure that all trays are unloaded and take out your slides. - Close the software. - After the software has been closed, you have to initiate the transfer of your data via This guide. - If no other user booked the system after you for that day, switch off the whole system according to the "Shut down" guide .
+Otherwise just log off. - To visualize alidescanner datasets without prior file conversion to .tif, the software Zen blue, the open source tool QuPath or Imaris can be used.
 This software tools are available on the ZMB virtual machines. - To export Zeiss AxioScan .czi files to .tif we recommend to use ZEN blue.
-See corresponding "Export .czi files to .tif " guide.
+See corresponding "Export" .czi files to .tif " quide.